 |Principal Investigator (PI): Masafumi Takahashi, MD, PhD

-Role of Inflammation and Regeneration in Disease
+Role of Inflammation and Cell Death in Disease

-|Our laboratory was newly established in April 2009 to understand the molecular pathogenesis and to develop novel effective therapies in various types of diseases such as atherosclerosis, ischemic heart disease, heart failure, hypertension, diabetes mellitus, kidney and liver dysfunction, and metabolic syndrome.
+|Our laboratory was newly established in April 2009 to understand the molecular pathogenesis and to develop novel effective therapies in various types of diseases such as cardiovascular, kidney, liver, lung, and metabolic diseases.
 To achieve this goal, we employ various kinds of experimental techniques in molecular and cellular biology, bioimaging technology, as well as animal models.
-We are currently focusing on inflammation and regeneration in human disease.
+We are currently focusing on inflammation and cell death in human disease.
 Specific research interests are as follows:

 |Inflammasome: a large multi-protein complex cell that regulates the release of inflammatory